 Comments

 It is also interesting to note that the draft standard, IEEE Standard 802.11ax, had been introduced in the claim during examination as the concept of “trigger frame” was deemed unclear.
-No wonder, as this concept was first developed in IEEE Standard 802.11ax.
+Since the concept of trigger frame was only fully developed in IEEE Standard 802.11ax, it was easy to decide that the AP had to conform with said standard in order to be crried out.

 https://www.epo.org/en/boards-of-appeal/decisions/t231290eu1